 WAVE TWO (post UK entry into the EEC)

 - Sweden (1996)

-From the late 1980s, Europe was also served by a number of UK-based Cable and Satellite stations, such as Super Channel, BBC Prime, and BSB, plus European stations like TV4 SF; for some countries in Europe, this was the only method by which they could see Doctor Who...
+From the mid-1980s, Europe was also served by a number of UK-based Cable and Satellite stations, such as Super Channel, BBC Prime, and BBC World Service, plus European-based stations like TV4 SF, which showed selected serials.
+For some countries in Europe, this was the only method by which they could see Doctor Who...

 Europe in Doctor Who

 Non country specific references to Europe have featured in the following stories:

 - There was an Ioniser Base in Europe (The Ice Warriors).

 - Salamander was trying to seize control of the European Zone by creating earthquakes in Hungary (The Enemy of the World).